connor4312/dfa/readme.md

 #dfa

 This is a simple renderer for deterministic finite automaton.
-Currently it's not super beautiful (couple hour hack), but it works.
+Currently it's not super beautiful (couple hour hack because I wanted to write some Go), but it works.

 ![](http://i.imgur.com/pjH8y2A.png)